Piano Concerto (Khachaturian): Structure and scoring

 The first movement, Allegro ma non troppo e maestoso, makes extensive use of the three-note theme of F, Bdouble flat, and A♭, illustrated above.

 Although the term "flexatone" is used, the second movement, Andante con anima, is one of the few classical pieces to make use of a musical saw, although this instrument is often omitted in performances and recordings of the concerto.

 The third movement, Allegro brillante, caps the piece in an exciting manner.

 The work is scored for 2 flutes, 2 oboes, 2 clarinets, bass clarinet, 2 bassoons, 4 horns, two trumpets, three trombones, tuba, timpani, percussion, and strings.

 Recordings

 The concerto was first recorded in 1945, by Moura Lympany with the London Symphony Orchestra under Anatole Fistoulari.
 It was recorded the following year by William Kapell with the Boston Symphony Orchestra under Serge Koussevitzky.
 The Kapell recording became a jukebox favourite, and Kapell was so associated with the work that he was often called "Khachaturian Kapell".
 Lympany and Fistoulari recorded the work again in the mid 1950s.
-Since then it has been recorded by, among others, Lev Oborin, Oscar Levant, Peter Katin, Boris Berezovsky, Mindru Katz, Dora Serviarian Kuhn, Constantine Orbelian, Alicia de Larrocha, Leonard Pennario, Lorin Hollander, Gintaras Januševičius, Iyad Sughayer and Alberto Portugheis.
+Since then it has been recorded by, among others, Lev Oborin, Oscar Levant, Peter Katin, Boris Berezovsky, Mindru Katz, Dora Serviarian Kuhn, Constantine Orbelian, Alicia de Larrocha, Leonard Pennario, Lorin Hollander, Gintaras Januševičius, Iyad Sughayer, Alberto Portugheis, Ingrid Sala Santamaria and Jean-Yves Thibaudet.